mpv-player/mpv/DOCS/man/en/options.rst

     changed output and use the --slave-broken switch.
 Instead, a new, saner protocol should be developed (and will, if there is enough interest).

-    This affects smplayer, smplayer2, mplayosx, and others.
+    This affects smplayer, smplayer2, mplayerosx, and others.

 --slices, --no-slices
     Drawing video by 16-pixel height slices/bands, instead draws the